Learning Neural Network Classifiers with Low Model Complexity: The Low Complexity Neural Network

 Again, following \cite{sontag1998vc}, we consider a parameterized class of functions $C_{\mathscr{F}({w})}$, that correspond to functions generated on a fixed or specified architecture by varying the weights $w$ of the network.
 Note that the literature has many results where the function class is parameterized in terms of the number of weights.
 Such results have also been reported in Sontag's work, but such results are not of interest in the context of this paper; the concept class in such a case may be written as $C_w$.
 Furthermore, given a set of real valued functions $\mathscr{F}$, the VC dimension of this family is defined as

+where $H$ denotes the Heaviside function, which is $1$ when a concept class exists, and is zero otherwise.
+Further, $\circ$ denotes the composition operation.
+This implies that a if subset is shattered for a specific class assignment, there must exist $f\in \mathscr{F}$ having that assignment.

 \begin{theorem} Consider a single layer neural network classifier with $n$ inputs and one bias term.
-The VC dimension $\gamma$ of this network is upper bounded by $n + 1$. \end{theorem} \begin{proof} The proof follows from the capacity of a linear hyperplane classifier.
-See Sontag \cite{sontag1998vc}. \end{proof}
+The VC dimension $\gamma$ of this network is bounded from above by $(n + 1)$. \end{theorem} \begin{proof} As stated in \cite{sontag1998vc}, for a single layer network, the set of affine functions are linearly parameterized by vectors $(a_0,a_1,...,a_n)\in \Re^{n+1}$ as

-\begin{theorem} The VC dimension of a neural network classifier with two layers, in which the second layer has $n$ units is upper bounded by $n + 1$. \end{theorem} \begin{proof} Note that the classifier has one output neuron with a bias and $n$ inputs; these are the outputs of neurons of the first layer.
-The proof is given in Sontag \cite{sontag1998vc} and is straightforward.
-The proof assumes that the weights and biases of the first layer neurons are fixed.
-Hence, the classifier formed by the output layer neuron and its weights acts on image vectors of dimension $n$, where $n$ is the number of hidden units.
-The outputs of these hidden units constitute a nonlinear map from the input space to a real valued vector space of dimension $n$.
-This is illustrated in Figure \ref{fig:sontag_fig}.

-\end{proof} \begin{theorem} Consider a neural network classifier with $k$ layers and one output neuron, where all neurons have real valued weights and a constant bias input each.
-All neurons use a continuous, monotonically non-decreasing activation function.
-The class of any input sample is determined by thresholding the output of the neuron in the final layer.
-Let the number of neurons in the penultimate layer be $n$.
-Then, the VC dimension of this neural network is upper bounded by $n + 1$. \end{theorem}

-\begin{proof} The output layer neuron implements a hyperplane classifier whose inputs are the outputs of the $n$ neurons in the penultimate layer.
-Let these outputs be denoted by $\left\{ V^i_{(k - 1), 1}, V^i_{(k - 1), 2},..., V^i_{(k - 1), n} \right\} \in \Re^n$, where the superscript $i \in \{1, 2, ..., M \}$ refers to the output when the $i-th$ input sample is presented to the first layer of the neural network.
-The classifier formed by the output neuron acting on these inputs realizes a linear dichotomy of $M$ points in $\Re^n$, where $M$ is the number of input samples.
-Hence, the number of possible classifications the network can learn is given by

-Note that the outputs $\left\{ V^i_{(k - 1), 1}, V^i_{(k - 1), 2},..., V^i_{(k - 1), n}\right\}$, $i = 1, 2, ..., M$ denote a set of points in general position in $\Re^n$.
-For any physically realizable network with finite $n$ and a finite number of input samples $M$, the number of linear dichotomies of $M$ points in general position is finite and given by (\ref{cap1}).
-Any classification produced by the network for a finite set of $M$ input samples corresponds to one of the realizable dichotomies.
-Hence, the number of classifications the network can learn is finite and given by (\ref{cap1}).
-Note that the number of real valued outputs of the output neuron (before thresholding) can be much larger and is a function of the number of weights in the network.
-Results on the number of such functions may be found in \cite{sontag1998vc}. \end{proof}

-\textbf{Note: } The theorem implies that the complexity of the map constructed by the first $(k - 1)$ layers of the network can at best \textit{reduce} the capacity of the classifier.
-This would happen if the penultimate layer outputs $\left\{ V^i_{(k - 1), 1}, V^i_{(k - 1), 2},..., V^i_{(k - 1), n}, \right\}$, $i = 1, 2, ..., M$ do not correspond to a set of points in general position.
-In fact, we would like to learn such a map, so as to reduce the size of the hypothesis set, and hence minimize the probability of learning a function that generalizes poorly and overfits the input data.